CheyenneProgrammer96/DieRoller/README.md

 Class example for Encapsulation topic

 ## Requirements
-.NET 6 /n
-Open with Visual Studio
+.NET 6 and Open with Visual Studio